-\begin{itemize}[leftmargin=3.5mm] \item \textbf{Formulation of ST-LF} (Sec.~\ref{sec:st-lf-all}): We study a novel yet natural problem in decentralized FL -- where only a subset of devices have high quality labeled data.
-We develop a methodology, ST-LF (overview given in Fig.~\ref{fig:intro_model}), to address source/target classification, link formation, and communication efficiency requirements simultaneously. \item \textbf{Development of measurable theoretical bounds} (Sec.~\ref{ssec:theoretical_results}): We develop a measurable multi-source generalization error bound that captures the impact of combining source hypotheses at targets, which we use to formulate model transfer between multiple sources to multiple targets. { Subsequently, we propose a privacy-preserving algorithm for estimating source-to-target distribution divergences without data sharing through hypothesis comparisons.} \item \textbf{Development of optimization methodology for ST-LF} (Sec.~\ref{ssec:init_formulation}): As a part of ST-LF, we formulate a novel optimization problem which jointly optimizes our generalization error bound, source-to-target model transfer, and communication efficiency.
+\begin{itemize}[leftmargin=3.5mm] \item \textbf{Formulation of ST-LF} (Sec.~\ref{sec:st-lf-all}): We study a novel yet natural problem in decentralized FL -- only a subset of devices have high quality labeled data.
+We develop a methodology, ST-LF (overview in Fig.~\ref{fig:intro_model}), to address source/target classification, link formation, and communication efficiency requirements simultaneously. \item \textbf{Development of measurable theoretical bounds} (Sec.~\ref{ssec:theoretical_results}): We develop a measurable multi-source generalization error bound that captures the impact of combining source hypotheses at targets, which we use to formulate model transfer between multiple sources to multiple targets. {Subsequently, we propose an algorithm to estimate source-to-target distribution divergences based on hypothesis comparisons, which offers similar data privacy advantages to those found in FL by eliminating the need to transmit devices' raw data over the network.} \item \textbf{Development of optimization methodology for ST-LF} (Sec.~\ref{ssec:init_formulation}): As a part of ST-LF, we formulate a novel optimization problem which jointly optimizes our generalization error bound, source-to-target model transfer, and communication efficiency.
 We show that source/target classification and source-to-target link formation in multi-source to multi-target model transfer scenarios can be classified as a mixed-integer signomial program, a class of NP-hard problems.
-We subsequently propose a tractable solution to this problem using posynomial approximation-based techniques. {The proposed optimization transformation techniques, given their generality and versatility, have a broader range of applicability to federated domain adaptation problems.} \item \textbf{Demonstrate ML performance and energy improvements from ST-LF} (Sec.~\ref{sec:experiments}): We experimentally demonstrate the superior performance of ST-FL's source/target classification and link formation compared with baselines from literature.
+We subsequently propose a tractable solution using posynomial approximation-based techniques. {The proposed optimization transformation techniques, given their generality and versatility, have a broader range of applicability to federated domain adaptation problems.} \item \textbf{Demonstrate ML performance and energy improvements from ST-LF} (Sec.~\ref{sec:experiments}): We experimentally demonstrate the superior performance of ST-FL's source/target classification and link formation relative to baselines from literature.
 Our experiments reveal the importance of jointly optimizing learning, model transfer, and communication. \end{itemize}